 There is a bond/ floating charge over the group's assets in favour of Scottish Ministers.

-The amounts due to Transport Scotland are repayable on demand.
-Interest is charged at 2.2% over the European Reference Rate for State Aid for the UK and is accrued in the accounts.
+The amounts due to The Scottish Government are repayable on demand.
+Interest is charged at 2.2% over the European Reference Rate for State Aid for the UK and is accrued in trade and other payables.